mitchweaver/Discline/README.md

 ## How to use:
 -------------------------

+1. Install the dependencies
+`sudo pip3 install asyncio discord blessings pyyaml`
-1. Clone the repo
+2. Clone the repo
     `git clone https://github.com/mitchweaver/terminal-discord`

-2. Find your discord "token"
+3. Find your discord "token"
     This can be found by going to https://discordapp.com/channels/@me, and opening your browser developer console.
 This is normally `F12` or `CTRL-SHIFT-I`.
 Now click on "storage", (may be called something different),